SocketX Server On-Premise Deployment

 - Kubernetes

-- Other container runtimes (e.g., Podman, Docker Swarm, K3s)
+- Other container runtimes, including Podman, Docker Swarm, and K3s

 1. Configure AWS CLI Access

-You must configure a new AWS CLI profile using the credentials provided by Eclypses.
+Configure an AWS CLI profile using the credentials provided by Eclypses:

 aws configure --profile eclypses-customer-on-prem